UPDATED July 21, 2020.

 - Only one ASIN is currently allowed per post

-Once you submit your Post to Amazon for approval, there can be up to a 72-hour waiting period for approval or denial.
+Once you submit your Post to Amazon for approval, there can be up to a 72-hour waiting period for approval or denial, although most are processed within 3 hours.
 If your post is denied, simply click on the “View Details” button for the post to see why it was denied and what you need to change.
 After a post is approved, you would also use this button to view post details like content, product availability and the ASIN, as well as an option to “Withdraw” the post if desired.

 Edits are unavailable while the post is under review by Amazon, however, once the ad is approved or denied, simply click the “Edit” button to make any changes necessary to the ad.
 If changes are made, it will need to be resubmitted to Amazon for approval.